jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 On and after the commencement of this section and until 31 December 2027, the following cease to apply:
   (a) the obligations described in section 58I(2), (4), (7), and (8); and
   (b) the time frames applying under section 58J.

+**Wastewater and stormwater environmental performance standards**

+### 58JB Relationship between wastewater and stormwater environmental performance standards and other instruments
+(1) A wastewater environmental performance standard or a stormwater environmental performance standard prevails over a rule.
+(2) Subsection (1) applies whether the rule is more or less stringent than the wastewater environmental performance standard or the stormwater environmental performance standard.
+(3) If there is any conflict or duplication between a wastewater environmental performance standard or a stormwater environmental performance standard and a document listed in subsection (4), the environmental performance standard prevails.
+(4) The documents are—
+  (a) a national policy statement:
+  (b) a New Zealand coastal policy statement:
+  (c) a national environmental standard:
+  (d) a regional policy statement:
+  (e) a regional plan:
+  (f) a district plan.
+(5) However, if anything in a document listed in subsection (4)﻿(d), (e), or (f) (the relevant document) conflicts with or duplicates anything in a wastewater environmental performance standard or a stormwater environmental performance standard, then, to the extent that the conflict or duplication results from the relevant document giving effect to Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River,—
+  (a) subsection (3) does not apply; and
+  (b) the relevant document prevails.
+(6) If a local authority’s plan or proposed plan contains a rule that conflicts with or duplicates a provision in a wastewater environmental performance standard or a stormwater environmental performance standard, the local authority must amend the plan or proposed plan to remove the conflict or duplication—
+  (a) without using the process in Schedule 1; and
+  (b) as soon as practicable after the date on which the standard comes into force.
+(7) Every local authority and consent authority must— (a) enforce the observance of stormwater environmental performance standards and wastewater environmental performance standards—
+    (i) within the limits specified in subsections (5) and (8); and (ii) to the extent to which their powers enable them to do so; and (b) observe stormwater environmental performance standards and wastewater environmental performance standards.
+(8) However, subsections (1), (2), and (6) do not apply if—
+  (a) the rule gives effect to Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River; and (b) the rule is more stringent than the wastewater environmental performance standard or the stormwater environmental performance standard.

+### 58JC Plan may permit effects that wastewater or stormwater environmental performance standard does not deal with
+(1) Subsection (2) applies if a wastewater environmental performance standard or a stormwater environmental performance standard provides that—
+  (a) an activity is permitted; or
+  (b) an activity does not require a resource consent.
+(2) A plan may permit, and impose conditions that deal with, any effects of the activity that differ from those regulated or managed in the environmental performance standard.
+(3) However, subsection (2) does not apply if the environmental performance standard provides otherwise.

+**Infrastructure design solutions**

+### 58JD Relationship between infrastructure design solutions and other instruments
+(1) An infrastructure design solution prevails over a rule.
+(2) Subsection (1) applies whether the rule is more or less stringent than the infrastructure design solution.
+(3) However, a rule prevails over the infrastructure design solution, and subsections (1) and (2) do not apply, if— (a) the rule is included in a district plan or regional plan to give effect to Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River; and
+  (b) the rule is more stringent than the infrastructure design solution.
+(4) If there is any conflict or duplication between an infrastructure design solution and a document listed in subsection (5), the infrastructure design solution prevails.
+(5) The documents are—
+  (a) a national policy statement:
+  (b) a New Zealand coastal policy statement:
+  (c) a national environmental standard:
+  (d) a regional policy statement:
+  (e) a regional plan:
+  (f) a district plan.
+(6) However, if anything in a document listed in subsection (5)﻿(d), (e), or (f) (the relevant document) conflicts with or duplicates anything in an infrastructure design solution, then, to the extent that the conflict or duplication results from the relevant document giving effect to Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River,—
+  (a) subsection (4) does not apply; and
+  (b) the relevant document prevails.
+(7) If a local authority’s plan or proposed plan contains a rule that conflicts with or duplicates a provision in an infrastructure design solution, the local authority must amend the plan or proposed plan to remove the inconsistency or duplication—
+  (a) without using the process in Schedule 1; and
+  (b) as soon as practicable after the date on which the standard comes into force.
+(8) However, subsection (7) does not apply if—
+  (a) the rule gives effect to Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River; and (b) the rule is more stringent than the infrastructure design solution.

+### 58JE Plan may permit effects that infrastructure design solution does not deal with
+(1) Subsection (2) applies if an infrastructure design solution provides that— (a) an activity is permitted; or
+  (b) an activity does not require a resource consent.
+(2) A plan may permit, and impose conditions that deal with, any effects of the activity that differ from those regulated or managed in the infrastructure design solution.
+(3) However, subsection (2) does not apply if the infrastructure design solution provides otherwise.

+### 58JF References to infrastructure design solutions
+In this Act, each reference to an infrastructure design solution must be read, unless the context otherwise requires, as referring only to an infrastructure design solution that the relevant person has decided to rely on.

 **Publication of documents**